Russia’s Lomonosov Diamond Project Shows its Fancy Colours

-In 1987, the results came in: most of the larger pipes were economic, with Karpinskogo I yielding 0.6 carats per ton in the upper levels (crater facies), improving to 1.4 carats per ton in the lower section (diatreme facies) of the pipe.
+In 1987, the results came in: most of the larger pipes were economically viable, with Karpinskogo I yielding 0.6 carats per ton in the upper levels (crater facies), improving to 1.4 carats per ton in the lower section (diatreme facies) of the pipe.
 Arkhangelskaya showed similar results, 0.5 carats per ton in the crater facies and 1.06 carats per ton in the diatreme facies.
 The central government, then under Soviet rule, gave its clearance to develop the deposit.

-Geology and logistics were favorable for mining the diamonds, but turbulent times intervened.
-After several years of political upheavals, the Soviet Union dissolved in 1991, sending the government and finances into disarray.
-As the new Russian regime emerged from the chaos, the government, along with the newly autonomous Republic of Sakha, where most of the country’s diamond mines are located, created Almazy-Rossii-Sakha (later ALROSA), an organization to manage its diamond resources.
+Geology and logistics were favourable for mining the diamonds, but turbulent times intervened.
+After several years of political upheavals, the Soviet Union dissolved in 1991, sending the government and its finances into disarray.
+As the new Russian regime emerged from the chaos, the government, along with the newly autonomous Republic of Sakha, where most of the country’s diamond mines are located, created Almazy-Rossii-Sakha (later ALROSA), an organisation to manage its diamond resources.
 In turn, it created a subsidiary named Severalmaz to manage the Lomonosov deposit.

-Severalmaz is mining the Arkhangelskaya and Karpinskogo I pipes, leaving the largest two, Pionerskaya and Lomonosovskaya, in reserve while Karpinskogo II and Pomorskaya remain under study.
+Severalmaz is mining the Arkhangelskaya and Karpinskogo I pipes, leaving the largest two, Pionerskaya and Lomonosovskaya, in reserve, while Karpinskogo II and Pomorskaya remain under study.
 The company reverted to more traditional diamond mining methods, but it does do one thing differently: no blasting.

 “The weathering further softens the kimberlite, making recovery easier,” Zezin explains.

 The method appears to work well, says Zezin, who points with pride to a monitor that displays the results of continual tests of the tailings for diamonds that might have been missed.
 The recovery rate averages about 97%, he says.
-At this moment the monitor was showing recovery rates over 99%.
+At this moment the monitor was showing recovery rates of over 99%.

 The production profile is different for each pipe, and although they are sometimes processed separately, they are mostly processed together.
 Lomonosov produces few very large diamonds.
-The largest diamond from Lomonosov weighed 106 carats, a gray industrial found in 2011.
+The largest diamond from Lomonosov weighed 106 carats, a grey industrial stone found in 2011.
 Between the two pipes, 82% of the diamonds are gem- or near-gem quality.
 During the GIA visit to the sorting operations in Arkhangelsk city, about 20 diamonds of various qualities larger than 10.8 carats were among the two weeks of production on view.